-Natural resource managers will learn how to streamline developing and implementing management actions that help ecosystems respond to climate change.
-This workshop will:
+Natural resource managers worked to develop management actions that help ecosystems respond to climate change.
+This workshop was designed to:

 - Provide information on the current and anticipated effects of climate change on the forested landscapes across New York and New England.

 - Outline adaptation concepts and strategies supporting sustainable management of forests, water, and other natural resources.

 - Describe resources and tools that can be used to integrate climate change into the management of forests and forest watersheds.